 Requirements for Foreign Currency Accounts

-Foreign currency accounts are granted to individuals and entities in the export-earning sector solely to facilitate business transactions, not to accumulate foreign currency.
+Foreign currency accounts are granted to individuals and entities primarily in the export-earning sector to facilitate business transactions, not to accumulate foreign currency.
 These accounts in the domestic banking system are granted to businesses generating a significant amount of foreign currency earnings and for those that need to make regular payments to foreign suppliers, as per Exchange Control Direction 10/2014.

 Legal entities that automatically qualify to operate a foreign currency account include: